rahul3883/utils/README.md

 #### Log with lines using JSON method
 Log an object with lines wrapped around.

-This function uses the `utils.log` and `utils.line` function internally.
+This function uses the `utils.prettyJson` and `utils.line` function internally.

 Except `lineChar` and `lineLength`, None of the options passed in `utils.configure` will be considered here.